sequenceplanner/r2r/README.md

 R2R - Minimal ROS2 Rust bindings
 ====================

-Minimal bindings for ROS2 that do *not* require hooking in to the ROS2 build infrastructure.
-If you want a more ROS-oriented approach, see <https://github.com/ros2-rust/ros2_rust>.
-In these bindings, convenience Rust types are created by calling into the c introspection libraries to circumvent the .msg/.idl pipeline.
+Minimal bindings for ROS2 that do *not* require hooking in to the ROS2 build infrastructure -- `cargo build` is all you need.
+Convenience Rust types are created by calling into the c introspection libraries.
+This circumvents the ROS2 .msg/.idl pipeline by relying on already generated C code.
 The convenience types can be ignored when you need to trade convenience for performance, e.g. treating large chunks of data manually.
+By default, the behavior is to build bindings to the RCL and all message types that can be found in the currently sourced ros environment.

+When integration with the colcon build system is desired, a CMakeLists.txt file can be used to limit the generation of bindings to only include specific (idl) dependencies.
+This is done through additional environment variables.
+A minimal example is available here: <https://github.com/m-dahl/r2r_minimal_node/>.

 Manual is available on github pages <https://sequenceplanner.github.io/r2r/>